15 Lesser-Known Natural Wonders That Will Take Your Breath Away

 Table Mountain, South Africa

-No trip to Cape Town, South Africa, is complete without a cable ride to the top of Cable Mountain, a 3,558-foot historic peak with rocks that are more than 600 million years old and a system of rare sandstone caves.
+South Africa's Cable Mountain is a 3,558-foot historic peak with rocks that are more than 600 million years old and a system of rare sandstone caves.
 More than 70 percent of the plants found on the mountain are endemic.
-It’s also home to the “dassie,” or rock hyrax, and 22 species of snakes, including the five most venomous: Cape cobra, puff adder, boomslag, rinkhals, and berg adder.
-“Table Mountain looms over Capetown and just begs you to get to the top,” says Danalee May, senior destination specialist, Africa for Cox and Kings.
-“Many of our guests opt to hike up and then take the cable car down, just as the sun is setting.”
+It's also home to the "dassie," or rock hyrax, and 22 species of snakes, including the five most venomous: cape cobra, puff adder, boomslag, rinkhals, and berg adder.
+"Table Mountain looms over Capetown," says Danalee May, senior destination specialist, Africa for Cox and Kings.
+Check out these incredible sunset photos from all across America.

 Wadi Nakhar, Oman

-Known as the Grand Canyon of Oman, this remote valley located on Oman’s highest mountain, Jebel Shams (mountain of sun) in the Al Hajar mountain range, two hours from the capital city of Muscat.
-Trekking through this rugged terrain allows visitors to experience history and view extremely rare plant life and a body of water so blue, it mirrors the sky on some days.
-A walking tour of Oman with Butterfield & Robinson gives travelers the option to hike along the rim, picnic or swim, and explore the historic village of Akhar.
-“Our day at Wadi Nakhar is the highlight of our Oman Walking trip.
-It offers both stunning views along the rim of the gorge, or a hike deep into the valley itself where rare vegetation, rock formations, and a beautiful body of water await,” says Nathan Lane, Oman region manager, Butterfield & Robinson.
-“On the outer rim, there is a narrow access point that leads to the Balcony Walk—a 50-foot wide ledge, perched in the middle of the canyon, running about three miles long and leading to an abandoned village.”
+Known as the Grand Canyon of Oman, this remote valley located on Oman's highest mountain, Jebel Shams (mountain of sun) in the Al Hajar mountain range.
+This rugged terrain boasts extremely rare plant life and a body of water so blue, it mirrors the sky on some days.
+"On the outer rim, there is a narrow access point that leads to the Balcony Walk—a 50-foot wide ledge, perched in the middle of the canyon, running about three miles long and leading to an abandoned village," says Nathan Lane, Oman region manager, Butterfield & Robinson.

 The Burren, Ireland

 Set in County Clare in southwest Ireland, the Burren region is home to one of the most extensive areas of limestone pavement in Europe, a rare global land form.
 The vast windswept landscape features a cracked pavement of glacial-era gray limestone, dramatic cliffs and caves, lakes, rock formations, and archaeological sites.
-“In some parts of the Burren, you have the visual aspect of ‘the bones of the planet’ juxtaposed with the region’s other great drama, the ocean,” says Tony Kirby of Heart of Burren Walks.
-During the spring, the Burren showcases 75 percent of Ireland’s wildflowers, offering a colorful contrast to the stark beauty of the lunar-like landscape.
-“It does not stop at the geology and the botany,” says Kirby.
-“The region is a memorial to bygone cultures with over 2,000 archaeological monuments in the 200 square miles.”
-Other parts of the region include Doolin, the country’s hub for music, and the picturesque Cliffs of Moher.
-Here are 14 more undiscovered gems of Ireland.
+During the spring, the Burren showcases 75 percent of Ireland's wildflowers, offering a colorful contrast to the stark beauty of the lunar-like landscape.
+"It does not stop at the geology and the botany," says Tony Kirby of Heart of Burren Walks.
+"The region is a memorial to bygone cultures with over 2,000 archaeological monuments in the 200 square miles."
+For more beauty from the British Isles, here are 17 stunning photos of Scotland.